Welcome to the

-The structured doctoral programme PEER is part of the Bayreuth Graduate School of Mathematical and Natural Sciences (BayNAT), which started in autumn 2009.
+The structured doctoral programme PEER is part of the Bayreuth Graduate School of Mathematical and Natural Sciences (BayNAT), established in autumn 2009.
 It educates graduate students in Ecology and Environmental Research, a designated focus at the University of Bayreuth.
-Over 200 scholars and scientists in 30 research groups in the fields of Biology and Earth Sciences carry out work related to these themes.
-Research ranges from the structure and function of ecosystems, biodiversity assessments, and nature conservation to climate research and issues of environmental pollution and restoration ecology.
+Over 200 scholars and scientists in 30 research groups in the fields of Biology and Earth Sciences carry out work related to these topics.
+Research projects address the structure and function of ecosystems, biodiversity assessments, nature conservation, climate research and issues relating to environmental pollution, and restoration ecology.

 Advantages of PEER - a structured doctoral programme

 Broader perspectives thanks to a mentoring committee

-Within the structured doctoral programme PEER doctoral candidates will be supervised by 3 mentors.
-Depending on the wise and careful selection of the supervisors the doctoral candidate can expect support and suggestions or ideas from three different perspectives.
-Furthermore you will have a broader network at the end of your doctoral studies.
+Within the structured doctoral programme PEER, doctoral candidates are supervised by three mentors.
+Prudent and careful selection of the supervisors ensures that the doctoral researchers receive support and suggestions from three different perspectives.
+They also have a broader network at the end of their doctoral studies.

-At the beginning of the doctorate every doctoral student has to hand in a research proposal.
-This helps to structure your three years of doctorate, focus on the main research questions and to meet the timeline.
-Meetings with your mentors and progress reports provide additional support to help young scholars to meet their research aims and finishing your doctorate.
+At the beginning of the doctorate, every doctoral student has to hand in a research proposal.
+This helps to structure the three years of doctoral research, to focus on the main research questions, and to meet the timeline.
+Meetings with mentors and progress reports provide additional support to help young scholars to meet their research aims and finish theirdoctorate.

 Acquisition of additional qualifications

 A structured doctoral programme has an international orientation and offers English-taught courses.
-Besides academic and method courses, there will be also the opportunity to develop soft skills for a career path outside the university.
+Apart from academic and method courses, the programme provides the opportunity to develop transferable skills that are also helpful for a career path outside of academia.

 BayCEER – Coordinated expertise and interdisciplinary research

-The doctoral programme is centred at the Bayreuth Center of Ecology and Environmental Research (BayCEER), which coordinates expertise and research efforts within the focus area.
+The doctoral programme is based at the Bayreuth Center of Ecology and Environmental Research (BayCEER), which coordinates expertise and research efforts within the focus area.
 Young scientists profit from the broadly oriented information exchange that is cultivated at BayCEER through workshops, seminars, and interdisciplinary research.
 Graduate students have access to an infrastructure of shared research laboratories, workshops, established experimental sites, and database applications for their research.